aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/text-2-sql-agent-cdk-enhanced/Readme.md

 - If the answer is large, it creates a file in S3 and points the user to the S3 location.

-The Agent is designed to:
-- Retrieve database schemas
-- Execute SQL queries

 ## Prerequisites
 Before you begin, ensure you have the following: